gh2hq/gh2/docs/introduction.md

 ## Powerful and intuitive

-Then, Lighght is not the first tool which can make ANSCII Art and will certainly not be the last one , but it is more powerful and intuitive than most of existing tools.
+Then, gh2 is not the first tool which can make ANSCII Art and will certainly not be the last one , but it is more powerful and intuitive than most of existing tools.

 ### More expressive